Hundreds of thousands of people working from home could be missing out on a tax rebate worth over £300 a year.

 Apportioning home working expenses

-However, you also won’t be able to claim as much tax relief on your household costs.
-You’ll need to estimate the percentage of time the room is set aside by you for work vs. another purpose, as well as apportioning the floorspace you are using.
+You’ll need to estimate the percentage of time the room is set aside by you for work compared to another purpose, as well as apportioning the floorspace you are using.

-For example, let’s say you set aside a room in your equally-sized four-room property as an office and work at home full-time (40 hours a week), but for, say, two weeks a year the room is also used as a guest bedroom (an average of about two hours a week).
+For example, let’s say you set aside a room in your equally-sized four-room property as an office and work at home full-time (40 hours a week), but for two weeks a year the room is also used as a guest bedroom (an average of about two hours a week).

-You could reasonably divide your bills by a quarter to get the room’s expenses by floorspace, and then claim for 95% (40 out of 42 hours) of this sum.
-This works out to be 23.75% of the total household expenses.
+You could reasonably divide your bills by a quarter to get the room’s expenses by floorspace, and then claim for 95% (40 out of 42 hours) of this sum for those two weeks.

 Be aware that you may need to apportion your fixed costs differently from your variable costs, depending on the actual use and ‘identity’ of the room.

-However, you could only claim a 16% (4/24) of the room’s portion of the fixed household costs, because the room is set aside as a living room and it is only used for business for a sixth of each 24-hour day.
+But you could only claim 16% (4 hours out of 24) of the room’s portion of the fixed household costs as the room is set aside as a living room and it is only used for business for a sixth of each 24-hour day.

 If all that sounds too complicated and you only use your home in a minor way for business – for example, writing up business records once a week – then HMRC will accept a reasonable estimate of expenses of, say, £2 a week (£104 a year) without making detailed enquiries.